 Comptroller refers to the person who oversees the accounting and financial records of the company and is usually is a senior-level position most preferably the CFO of the company.
-The main role of the Comptroller is to manage the Accounting staff and do the general administration of the Office.
+The main role is to manage the Accounting staff and do the general administration of the Office.

-- Apart from the daily routine work, he also undertakes the financial matters of the company with regards to the funding plans, budgets, and variance analysis.
+- Apart from the daily routine work, he also undertakes the financial matters of the company concerning the funding plans, budgets, and variance analysis.

 - They are expert in financial matters and controls the treasury as well.